marcelduin/Micrio.Blogpost.wasm-v3/README.md

 WebAssembly runs within its own sandbox, using its own requested amount of memory.
 For instance, a WebAssembly program can request 16MB of memory to work with.
 This memory is assigned by the browser, and can be fully used by your WebAssembly program.

 As the developer, you are **100%** in control of this memory.
 Micrio is an excellent case where the amount of memory needed to handle the zoomable image logic can be precalculated.
-So it's entirely possible to have a WebAssembly program producing *zero* garbage memory; ie. runs without any external optimizations.
+So it's entirely possible to have a WebAssembly program producing *zero* garbage memory, ie. runs without any external optimizations.

 ![180 bytes of memory for a single 2D tile](img/singletile.png "A single 2D tile takes 180 bytes of memory")